Did you know many African countries continue to pay colonial tax to France since their independence till today!

 On June 30, 1962, Modiba Keita , the ﬁrst president of the Republic of Mali, decided to withdraw from the french colonial currency FCFA which was imposed on 12 newly independent African countries.
 For the Malian president, who was leaning more to a socialist economy, it was clear that colonisation continuation pact with France was a trap, a burden for the country development.

 On November 19, 1968, like, Olympio, Keita will be the victim of a coup carried out by another ex French For- eign legionnaire, the Lieutenant Moussa Traoré.

 In fact during that turbulent period of African ﬁghting to liberate themselves from European colonization, France would repeatedly use many ex Foreign legionnaires to carry out coups against elected presidents:

 - – On January 1st, 1966, Jean-Bédel Bokassa, an ex french foreign legionnaire, carried a coup against David Dacko, the ﬁrst President of the Central African Republic.

 - – On January 3, 1966, Maurice Yaméogo, the ﬁrst President of the Republic of Upper Volta, now called Burkina Faso, was victim of a coup carried by Aboubacar Sangoulé Lamizana, an ex French legionnaire who fought with french troops in Indonesia and Algeria against these countries independence.

-- – on 26 October 1972, Mathieu Kérékou who was a security guard to President Hubert Maga, the first President of the Republic of Benin, carried a coup against the president, after he attended French military schools from 1968 to 1970.
+- – on 26 October 1972, Mathieu Kérékou who was a security guard to President Hubert Maga, the ﬁrst President of the Republic of Benin, carried a coup against the president, aher he a5ended French military schools from 1968 to 1970.